Sidharth29/Tracker/README.md

 Vx:
 - Add sensor to check for internet connection
 - Off load API data validation and the data type conversion to Pydantic

+## Contributing

+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a detailed description of your changes.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Contact

+For questions or feedback, please reach out to [sidharthchandrasekar@gmail.com].